tmoesl/lead-conversion-prediction/README.md

 </div>

 ### Key Takeaways
-- ★ **Key Drivers of Conversion**: Across all models, website engagement time and the initial interaction through the website emerged as key predictors, highlighting the importance of sustained engagement and effective first touchpoints.
+- ★ **Key Drivers of Conversion**: Across all models, website engagement time and initial interaction through the website emerged as key predictors, highlighting the importance of sustained engagement and effective first touchpoints.
 Tree-based models also identified profile completion, recent activity, and age as significant factors in driving conversions.

 - 🏆 **Best Model**: The random forest model, with a recall of 0.884 and precision of 0.661, offers the best overall balance for lead prioritization, optimizing resource allocation with a lower false positive rate.